dennissxz/gene-regulatory-networks/summary/61-grn-ggm.md

 For BNs
 - Applying the Gaussian assumption to BNs, with the normalWishart distribution as a conjugate prior on the parameters, the integral in (4) has a closed-form solution, referred to as the BGe score.
-- we followed Friedman and Koller (2003) and chose a distribution that is uniform over parent cardinalities subject to a fan-in restriction of 3 (??)
+- We followed Friedman and Koller (2003) and chose a distribution that is uniform over parent cardinalities subject to a fan-in restriction of 3 (??)
 - We carried out MCMC over node orders, as proposed in Friedman and Koller (2003).

 For RNs
 - we computed the pairwise node associations with the Pearson correlation